Kielx/next-blog/posts/CppNcurses2.md

 ## Acknowledgements

-When creating this post, I used the following sources extensively, which are worth checking out if you want to reinforce your knowledge of Ncurses and other topics that I covered in this post:
+While creating this post, I used the following sources extensively, which are worth checking out if you want to reinforce your knowledge of Ncurses and other topics that I covered in this post:

 - [Ncurses Programming HowTo](https://tldp.org/HOWTO/NCURSES-Programming-HOWTO/)
 - [Ncurses Man Pages](https://invisible-island.net/ncurses/announce.html)
 - [Ncurses - Linux man page](https://linux.die.net/man/3/ncurses)
 - [Beautiful explanation of classes and objects](https://www.reddit.com/r/explainlikeimfive/comments/65658b/comment/dg8nxqk/?utm_source=share&utm_medium=web2x&context=3)

+## Third Part of the Tutorial

+You can see the third part of the Tutorial here: [How to get started with C ++ and Ncurses - Vol. 3 - Paddle and controls](/posts/CppNcurses3)